bmrb-io/BMRBdep/specification/timeline.md

         * Update PyNMRSTAR to allow "merging" entries - 2 days
         * Add new methods to API - 1 day
         * Update GUI - 1 day
+        * Handle incompatible dictionary changes in uploaded files - ??? days
     * Write code to "submit" deposition into existing pipeline 2-3 days
     * ORCID
         * Implement ORCID validation using OpenAuth flow - ~1 week
     * Smaller tasks
         * At least one PI is needed in contact person - 1 day
         * Only allow one outstanding save request at a time - 4 hours
-        * Require at least one loop row if one loop tag has ADIT mandatory='y'
-    * Data file uploading
-        * Trigger display/addition of data-related saveframes upon upload - 2 days
     * Add more thorough error handling everywhere - 1 week
     * Add some sort of session support to prevent simultaneous browser changes and potential data loss - 2 days